AsaiYusuke/6502_test_executor/README.md

 set <label>([<offset>]) <value>
 ```

-In both examples value should be a number.
+In both examples value should represent a number.
 It can be specified in the following ways:
 * Signed base 10 (decimal), e.g. 123 or -10 (onehundred twenty three or minus ten)
 * Unsigned base 16 (hexadecimal), e.g. 0xff, 0xFF or 0x1 (twohundred fifty five, twohundred fifty five or one)
 * Unsigned base 2 (binary), e.g. 0b10 (two)
+* A constant defined somewhere in your code, e.g. TRUE

 In the first example, <register> can be either A, X or Y, refering to the corresponding CPU registers.
 The second example refers to memory locations given by a label in the source such as player_position.
 The memory address is determined by the symbols table.
 An optional offset can be added using C-style array-offset notation, e.g. my_array[3].
 Note that in a conflict, registers are allways given precedence, meaning that labels named either X, Y or Z will not be possible to set.